austin006/3d_printed_quad/README.md

 mkdocs serve
 ```

-See the site being hosted at [http://localhost:8000](http://localhost:8000) in your web browser.
+The site is now hosted locally at [http://localhost:8000](http://localhost:8000) in your web browser.

 For more help see [Getting Started with Material for MkDocs](https://jameswillett.dev/getting-started-with-material-for-mkdocs/)